 Does Burial Insurance Have Cash Value

-Is burial insurance worth it?
-YES!
+Can you cash in a burial policy?
 Because your burial insurance policy is a simplified whole life policy, the cash value builds over time.

 In contrast, prepaid burial insurance through your funeral home does not offer living benefits.
 If something was to happen to you, you could not utilize this feature in a prepaid burial policy.